2026 Legislative Priorities

 Thank you, sponsors: Representatives Leavitt, Keaton, Barnard, Timmons, Reed, Jacobsen, Ryu, Zahn, Richards, Doglio, Simmons, Reeves, Macri, Pollet, Bernbaum

-Status: House Health Care & Wellness.
+Status: This legislation passed the House 93-1-4 (excused) on February 10, and is expected to be referred to Senate Health & Long-Term Care.
 The legislation would authorize Washington State to join the Dietician Licensure Compact.

 Position: Support